-Becoming a Resilient Scientist: A series of workshops (4 weeks) that will cover wellness and resilience; self-talk (cognitive distortions and imposter fears); self-advocacy and assertiveness; and feedback resilience.
-Workshops will be presented on Thursdays followed by a small group discussion on Tuesday
+Becoming a Resilient Scientist: A series of workshops that will cover wellness and resilience; self-talk (cognitive distortions and imposter fears); self-advocacy and assertiveness; and feedback resilience.
+Workshops will be followed by a small group discussion

-[SIP] Workshops will be presented on June 8, 15, 22, and 29
+[SIP] Workshops will be presented on June 6, 13, 20, and 27

-[HS-SIP] Workshops will be presented on July 6, 13, 20, and 27.
+[HS-SIP] Workshops will be presented on July 9, 16, and 23.

-Remember: All workshops will be available as recordings on the OITE YouTube Channel after they have been captioned (NOTE: In cases where the workshop was presented in essentially the same form as previous years, that recording may be available instead of a 2023 recording).
+Remember: All workshops will be available as recordings on the OITE YouTube Channel after they have been captioned (NOTE: In cases where the workshop was presented in essentially the same form as previous years, that recording may be available instead of a 2024 recording).